PhilChodrow/mban_orientation/1_orientation/preassignment/index.md

 Gurobi is a commercial optimization solver that we will use to solve optimization problems in class.
 Here are the basic steps that you will need to follow to install Gurobi:

-1. Make a Gurobi account using your @mit.edu email address (select the Academic option, not the commercial option).
+1. Make a Gurobi account [`here`](https://www.gurobi.com/registration-general-reg/) using your @mit.edu email address (select the Academic option, not the commercial option).
-2. Download the Gurobi software.
+2. Download the Gurobi Optimizer software [`here`](https://www.gurobi.com/downloads/) and install.
-3. Create and download an Academic License to use the software.
+3. Create and download an Academic License to use the software [`here`](https://www.gurobi.com/downloads/end-user-license-agreement-academic/).
 4. Use the license file to activate the Gurobi software that you installed.
+Follow the instructions on the license page to run the grbgetkey command. **Note that you must be connected to the MIT SECURE network to do this.** If you are not on campus, please move on to the next section (IJulia) and come back to this step later.

-The detailed installation instructions are available [`here`](https://www.gurobi.com/documentation/quickstart.html).
-If you get stuck trying to follow these instructions, please email [`emgibson@mit.edu`] for assistance.
+A summary of the Gurobi installation/activation process is available [`here`](https://www.gurobi.com/academia/academic-program-and-licenses/) and detailed installation instructions are available [`here`](https://www.gurobi.com/documentation/quickstart.html).
+If you get stuck trying to follow these instructions, please email `mban-orientation-2019@mit.edu` for assistance.

-After installing Gurobi, we need to add a Julia package called "Gurobi" that allows the Julia to communicate with the Gurobi software.
+After installing Gurobi, we need to add a Julia package called "Gurobi" that allows Julia to communicate with the Gurobi software.
 Run the following lines in your Julia window:
 ```julia
 julia> using Pkg
 julia> Pkg.add("Gurobi")